 - Backup projects before uninstalling.

-Symptom fixed: Auto captions worked before but now fail, button grayed out, or captions can’t be edited.
+Symptom fixed: Auto captions worked before, but now fail, the button is grayed out, or captions can’t be edited.

 Fix 4: Change Your Video’s Language Setting (1 Minute)